janwilmans/copperspice-gettingstarted/documenation/migration.md

 Converting all these cases can be a daunting task because the happen all the time.
 However, in my opinion it does improve code quality to do so.

 to basically means:
-- nullptr is not a viable type to convert to QString
+- `NULL` or `nullptr` are a viable types to convert to QString
 - "" is not a viable type to convert to QString
+- `const char *` is not a viable type to convert to QString
 - QString::fromUtf8("somestring") should be using whenever you create a QString from a string-literal

 Note: in my own 1Mloc code base I have still not completed these steps, I have only converted cases that are not allowed in CopperSpice anymore (which you will find during later steps automatically anyway).